People often come to Plumtopia for advice on how to get started reading P.G. Wodehouse, the Jeeves and Wooster series in particular.

 The residence of Mr. Peter Pett, the well-known financier, on Riverside Drive is one the leading eyesores of that breezy and expensive boulevard.
 As you pass by in your limousine, or while enjoying ten cents worth of fresh air on top of a green omnibus, it jumps out and bites at you.

-In putting this series together, I’ve referred to many excellent online resources that exist for Wodehouse fans (such as Neil Midkiff’s outstanding short story and novel listings) and have benefitted from the invaluable advice of Wodehouse expert Tony Ring.
+In putting this series together, I’ve referred to many excellent online resources for Wodehouse fans (such as Neil Midkiff’s outstanding short story and novel listings) and have benefited from invaluable advice from Wodehouse expert Tony Ring.
 Any errors, omissions and loony opinions that remain are entirely my own.

 Your local bookstore is unlikely to stock much Wodehouse (or know which books to start with), but they should be able to order books for you.
 If your local booksellers are as lovely as mine, this adds considerably to the pleasure.